w-arantes/reactfy/README.md

 ## Getting started

-1. Clone this repo using `https://github.com/w-arantes/reactfy-web.git`
+1. Clone this repo using `https://github.com/w-arantes/reactfy.git`
-2. Move to the appropriate directory: `cd reactfy-web`.<br />
+2. Move to the appropriate directory: `cd reactfy`.<br />
 3. Run `yarn` to install dependencies.<br />
 4. Run `yarn start` to see the example app at `http://localhost:3000`.